NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 simply subtract the background from the current frame because the sum of all the modes is the full approximation to the original scene.

+# Conclusion

+Hopefully this discussion sheds some light on specifically how DMD works, what it does and what it doesn't do.
+Hopefully I've show why DMD does such a nice job for segmenting video scenes when the camera is not moving.

+But now imagine if the camera is moving in space...